dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index-v9.0.0.md

 As you can see from the above code snippets, there are three types of configurations:

-* Configures the data source: This configuration includes which camera to use, the preferred resolution, etc. Learn more <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Syntax" target="_blank" title="here">here</a>.
+* `get/updateVideoSettings`: Configures the data source, i.e., the camera.
+These settings include which camera to use, the resolution, etc. Learn more <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Syntax" target="_blank" title="here">here</a>.

 * `get/updateScanSettings`: Configures the behavior of the scanner which includes `duplicateForgetTime` and `intervalTime`, etc.

 * `get/updateRuntimeSettings`: Configures the decode engine with either a built-in template or a comprehensive `RuntimeSettings` object.
 For example, the following uses the built-in "speed" settings with updated `localizationModes`.

-> Find the full list of the runtime settings <a href="https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/global-interfaces.html?utm_source=guide&&ver=latest#runtimesettings" target="_blank" title="here">here</a>.
+> Find the full list of the runtime settings <a href="https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/global-interfaces.html?utm_source=guide#runtimesettings" target="_blank" title="here">here</a>.

   ```javascript
   await barcodeScanner.updateRuntimeSettings("speed");